-NavajoYES believes that trails are a major element of the wellness revolution and we strive to promote trails in communities and tribal parks around the Navajo Nation.
+NavajoYES believes that trails are a major element of the wellness revolution in Dine’ Bikeyah and we strive to promote trails in communities and tribal parks around the Navajo Nation.
 Trails are a key element in the promotion of a healthy lifestyle, community wellness, ecotourism and family togetherness.

 NavajoYES has been involved with trail restoration and promotion since the 1990’s, including years of work by our youth crews on the Rainbow Trail to Rainbow Bridge near Navajo Mountain, Arizona/Utah.
 These trail teams have done ongoing maintenance, restoration work and trash abatement on this stunning route.
-Beginning in the 2000’s, NavajoYES became the caretaker of the very popular Twin Falls Trail near T’iis Nazbas, Arizona, and have hosted numerous trail work weekends to Twin Falls.
+Beginning in the 2000’s, NavajoYES became the caretaker of the very popular Twin Falls Trail near T’iis Nazbas, Arizona, and has facilitated hundreds of hours of trail service at Twin Falls.

 We were excited to spearhead the development of the Navajo Trail Task Force in 2015.
-With support from the Division of Natural Resources, Navajo Parks & Recreation, Office of Navajo President and Vice President, Engineers Without Borders, IMBA, Ancestral Lands and Southwest Trail Solutions, grassroots efforts have flourished throughout Dine’ Bikeyah.
+With support from the Division of Natural Resources, Navajo Parks & Recreation, Office of Navajo President and Vice President, Engineers Without Borders, IMBA, National Parks Service and Southwest Trail Solutions, grassroots efforts have flourished throughout Dine’ Bikeyah.
 The Task Force is a core group of dedicated trail advocates which meets bi-monthly in communities around the Nation.
 The mission of the Task Force is to work with local communities on their projects and assist them in meeting their challenges.
-Since 2016, we have also hosted the annual Navajo Nation Trails Conference in February.
+Since 2016, we have also hosted the annual Navajo Trails & Outdoor Rec Conference in February.

 The initiative has led to a plethora of trail projects across the Navajo Nation, including the following major new and restored trails:

-- Camp Asaayi – Campview Trail and Lakeview Trail
+- Asaayi Trail and Lakeview Trail – Camp Asaayi

 - Cove Community Trail

-- The Chuska Rim Route is a major mountain bike project that will pass through the communities of Cove, Red Valley, Tsaile/Wheatfields, Sanostee, Toadlena/Two Grey Hills, Crystal, Navajo (NM), Mexican Springs, Tohatchi, Naschitii,Tsaile and Newcomb.
-(See “Chuska Rim Route Overview” for more details on this route.)
+•The Chuska MTB Route is a major mountain bike project that will pass through the communities/chapters of Cove, Red Valley, Tsaile/Wheatfields, Sanostee, Toadlena/Two Grey Hills, Crystal, Navajo (NM), Mexican Springs, Tohatchi, Naschitii,Tsaile and Newcomb.
+(See “Chuska MTB Route Overview” for more details on this route.)

-- A rail-trail development between Black Mesa and former site of the Navajo Generating Station near the community of LeChee, is in the planning and development stages.
-This long-distance route would pass through the communities of LeChee, Copper Mine, Kaibeto, Tonalea, Cow Springs, Black Mesa and Shonto
+•A rail-trail development between Black Mesa and the former site of the Navajo Generating Station near the community of LeChee, is in the planning and discussion stages.
+This long-distance route would pass through the communities of LeChee, Copper Mine, Kaibeto, Tonalea, Cow Springs, Black Mesa and Shonto.